 A Louisiana residential lease agreement (“rental agreement”) is a legal contract between a landlord overseeing a residential property and a tenant who wishes to rent it.
 A residential lease may, on or before move-in, additionally require a security deposit from the tenant as assurance against future property damage.

-The below disclosure is required for all residential lease agreements in Louisiana.
+This disclosure is required for residential lease agreements in Louisiana:

 Lead-Based Paint Disclosure

-Applicable to any rental units built prior to 1978.
+Applicable to any Louisiana rentals built before 1978.

 - Fill out and attach this lead-based paint disclosure form to the lease agreement.

-- Provide additional records or reports about the presence or hazards of any known lead-based paint in the unit.
+- Provide any additional records or reports about the presence or hazards of lead-based paint in the unit.
 For multi-unit buildings with common areas, this includes information from building-wide evaluations.